jhackett1/utopia/content/events/ethical-artificial-intelligence.markdown

 ---
-title: ETHICAL ARTIFICIAL INTELLIGENCE
-speaker: >-
+title: 'A: Ethical Artificial Intelligence'
-  Panellists: Dr Melanie Smallman, Kriti Sharma, Ben Garfinkel, Reema Patel C8.
+speaker: 'Andy Helliwell, Dr Melanie Smallman, Kriti Sharma, Ben Garfinkel, Reema Patel'
-  Moderator: Andy Helliwell, GSS Executive Director
 strand: Future Workplace
 venue: C8
 time: '14:45'
 duration: 45
 filmed: true
 description: >
-  1445-1530: Ethical Artificial Intelligence
+  Ethical Artificial Intelligence

+  Moderator: Andy Helliwell, GSS Executive Director

   Speakers: Dr Melanie Smallman, Kriti Sharma, Ben Garfinkel, Reema Patel, Andy Helliwell

-  Moderator: Andy Helliwell, GSS Executive Director
+  14:45-15:30

   100 Spaces

+  Session Content

+  What will the future look like, and how can we shape it for the better?

+  Whilst current and future AI capabilities are often overstated, AI is already transforming a wide range of sectors, from transport, healthcare, finance, and security.
+These advances are raising deep questions about the implications for ethics and governance.
+How do we ensure AI systems will not embed unconscious biases in opaque decision-making processes, or entrench existing stereotypes by learning from datasets that reflect deep inequalities?
+What should be done about businesses seeking to use opaque yet biased algorithms to hide nefarious actions, or discriminatory hiring approaches?
+The challenges arising from the development of lethal autonomous weapons systems raise yet further questions.

+  In this interactive panel session, delegates will explore these challenging issues and discuss what actions are needed to ensure future developments are ethical, safe and well-governed.

-  Biography - Dr Melanie Smallman
+  Dr Melanie Smallman

   Dr Smallman’s research looks at how the public form views around new and emerging science and technology, the role of science and innovation in